 An upper second-class honours degree (or international equivalent) in law or politics, or another relevant discipline.
 International students with equivalent qualifications should supply a transcript of their examination results (this should be an official English translation if the original is not in English).

 Recognised Prior Learning is not currently accepted.
 Previous or professional experience is not required.

 Months of entry

-We have a large and vibrant international community and University of Bristol LLM students benefit from small class sizes taught by world-leading experts.
+We have a large and vibrant international community and our LLM students benefit from small class sizes taught by world-renowned experts.

 Qualification and course duration

 Course contact details